Corey-M/NAudio.Lame/README.md

         }
     }

+## Native DLL Loading

+The new `NAudio.Lame.LameDLL.LoadNativeDLL(...)` method in v1.1.3 allows you to specify a set of root folders to search for the native DLLs and load the correct version for the current architecture.
+This is useful in ASP.NET and ASP.NET Core to resolve the native DLL in paths outside of the current directory and the system PATH.

+For ASP.NET (Framework version):

+    public static void LoadLameDLL()
+    {
+        LameDLL.LoadNativeDLL(Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "bin"));
+    }

+For ASP.NET Core, from a `PageModel` or `Controller`:

+    public class IndexModel : PageModel
+    {
+        public IndexModel(IWebHostEnvironment hostEnvironment)
+        {
+            LameDLL.LoadNativeDLL(hostEnvironment.ContentRootPath);
+        }
+    }

+When the native DLL is loaded this way the handle is preserved and repeated calls to the method will return true without attempting to load the DLL again.

+The method is called during `LameDLLWrap` assembly loading the first time a method that uses the `NAudio.Lame` classes is called.
+On ASP.NET (Framework or Core) it is important to load the native DLL before it is needed.

 ## ID3 tag support

 The LameMP3FileWriter class now accepts an ID3TagData parameter, allowing you to supply some information that will be set as the ID3 tag on the MP3 file.